wanisfahmyDE/wanisfahmyDE/README.md

 Hey there 👋

-My name is Wanis and I like working with terraform, AWS, k8s and Kafka.
+My name is Wanis and I like working with Go, terraform, AWS, k8s and Kafka.

 Working as a cloud engineer [@idealo](https://idealo.de)

-Currently learning Go.

 ## Contact